MikePawel/SpicyBets/README.md

-# SpicyBets is the hottest betting platform for sporting Fans!
+# SpicyBets - ETHGlobal Istanbul Hackathon 2023

 Introducing SpicyBets – a groundbreaking betting platform designed to engage sporting enthusiasts and empower them to contribute to charitable causes.
 Our platform brings together the thrill of match predictions, the excitement of a lottery game, and the fulfillment of supporting both your favorite football club and environmental sustainability.